gsoules/AvantElements/README.md

 a few places.
 Note that only an item's element values, not images or other file attachments, are duplicated.

 ## Usage
-Once installed, AvantSearch entirely overrides Omeka's native user interface for public search (Omeka's native admin search is still available from admin pages).
-There are several configuration options available on the plugin's configuration page.
+Once installed, AvantElements overrides many of Omeka's native user interface features for the public Show page and for the admin Show and Edit pages.
+How it affects those pages depends on which configuration options are selected.

 ### Configuration Options
 The sections that follow describe each of the options on the AvantElements plugin configuration page.

 Many options require that you specify a formatted list of information using commas or other characters as separators.
 For these options, spaces before and after the separators are ignored.

+Syntax for some options is shown using [BNF notation](https://en.wikipedia.org/wiki/Backus%E2%80%93Naur_form).

 ---
 #### Display Order Option